oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 type, the appropriate component identifier is provided as an argument to the function.
 The diagram above shows that there are two frequency domains and so the function calls will receive either ::${T}_FREQ_DOMAIN_GPU or ::${T}_FREQ_DOMAIN_MEMORY.

-Other component types can have an arbitrary number of components - for example the number of fans.
-The number is provided in the general device properties for the SMI handle ::${t}_sysman_properties_t which is obtained by call the function ::${t}SysmanDeviceGetProperties().
-For example, the number of fans is given in ::${t}_sysman_properties_t.numFans.
+Other component types can have an arbitrary number of components - for example the number of fans is given by the function ::${t}SysmanFanGetCount().
 When calling the functions for fans, one specifies the fan index, a number between 0 and the number of fans minus 1.
 This is illustrated in the diagram below:

 ![Fan flow](../images/tools_sysman_fan_flow.png?raw=true)